Web Banking Login

-In Wisconsin, more than 2 million people belong to credit unions in communities throughout the state.
-These members are a diverse group – teachers, students, doctors, lawyers, office workers and blue collar employees.
-Many belong to a credit union just as their parents did.
-But a growing number are new Americans and those who haven't been able to find the financial help they need anywhere else – people who believe that with hard work and careful planning, they'll be able to achieve their financial dreams.
+In Wisconsin, more than 2 million people belong to credit unions throughout the state.
+These members are a diverse group - teachers, students, doctors, lawyers, office workers and blue collar employees.
+Many belong to a credit union just as their parents did, but a growing number of those members are new Americans and those who haven't been able to find the financial help they need anywhere else.

 The difference of credit unions is defined in four key ways:

 Credit unions are locally owned and their boards of directors are elected by members.
 Decisions about the organization, direction, programs and policies that govern credit unions are driven by the benefits they provide to members - the people who are saving to buy a first home, finance a child's education, or make a new car purchase.
 Credit union boards are made up of volunteers who understand member needs and focus on ways to meet those needs.
 Conversely, other financial institutions answer to shareholders, so their bottom line is maximizing profits.

 PURPOSE - To Serve Members

 The most important responsibility of credit unions is promoting the financial success of their members.
 While maximizing profits for shareholders drives other financial institutions, credit unions are not-for-profit.
 The money a credit union makes does not pay dividends to stockholders, it is invested in members.

 MEMBER BENEFITS - Earnings Invested in Members & the Community